-Plivo became a market leader in the CPaaS technology category based on our desire to shake up the stodgy telecom industry and make it easier for businesses to connect with their customers.
-Today, CPaaS use cases range from banks providing direct access to call centers with one-click calling from within an app, to restaurants pushing out SMS messages updating their customers on the statuses of their deliveries.
+Plivo became a market leader in the CPaaS technology category by shaking up the stodgy telecom industry and making it easier for businesses to connect with their customers.
+Today, CPaaS use cases range from banks providing direct access to call centers with one-click calling from within an app, to restaurants pushing out SMS messages updating their customers on the status of their deliveries.

-As long as we could gain access to markets around the world, we assumed it didn’t matter what carriers we used.
+When we started Plivo, as long as we could gain access to markets around the world, we assumed it didn’t matter what carriers we used.
 Coverage was the key, or so we thought.
-Instead, we learned that for our customers to be able to easily and reliably reach their own customers, we had to put together our own network of high-quality carriers.
-More specifically, we learned the following lessons:
+Instead, we learned that for our customers to be able to reliably reach their own customers, we had to put together our own network of high-quality carriers.
+More specifically, we learned five important lessons.

-While we started by partnering with larger telecom carriers, who aggregate local players to connect calls and deliver SMS messages globally, we soon realized it made a difference which carrier networks we connected to.
+We started by partnering with large telecom carriers that aggregate local players to connect calls and deliver SMS messages globally, but we soon realized it made a difference which carrier networks we connected to.

-Sure, technology and infrastructure are important, but if the carriers we connected to drop calls, fail to deliver SMS or 2FA messages, have poor call quality, provide unreliable caller ID, and face other issues associated with poor carrier network quality, then we wouldn’t be able to help our customers no matter how sophisticated we made our platform technology.
+Sure, technology and infrastructure are important, but if the carriers we connected to dropped calls, had poor call quality, provided unreliable caller ID, or failed to deliver messages, we couldn’t help our customers no matter how sophisticated we made our platform technology.

-These carrier quality issues aren’t just inconvenient; they can stand in the way of businesses delivering the time sensitive and mission critical communications required for a high-quality customer experience.
-We needed to do better, so we realized we had to also build our own carrier layer to pair with our technology and infrastructure layers.
-Learn more about how Plivo provides consistently high conversion rates for your 2FA SMS and voice calls.
+Carrier quality issues aren’t just inconvenient, they can stand in the way of businesses delivering the time-sensitive, mission-critical communications required for a high-quality customer experience.
+We realized we had to build our own carrier layer to pair with our technology and infrastructure layers.

 Lesson 2: Relying on aggregators is not a good way to ensure carrier network quality

-As we learned early on, large carriers that aggregate traffic and carriers that don’t operate local networks mostly provide coverage based on cost, not quality.
-Since carrier quality is not a commodity, connecting with cost-focused carriers can turn out to be more expensive in the long run.
+Carriers that aggregate traffic focus on cost, not quality.
+But carrier quality is not a commodity, so connecting with cost-focused carriers can turn out to be more expensive in the long run.

-That’s because when using aggregators, calls might take a long, suboptimal route through an aggregator’s infrastructure, which leads to inconsistent quality.
-And inconsistent call quality or message deliverability — which manifests as latency, jitter, dropped calls and undelivered messages — can lead to unhappy consumers and additional expenses for companies.
+Calls can take a long, suboptimal route through an aggregator’s infrastructure, which leads to inconsistent quality.
+And inconsistent call quality or message deliverability — which manifests as latency, jitter, dropped calls, and undelivered messages — can lead to unhappy consumers and additional expenses for companies.

-For example, suppose a company’s mobile app sends an appointment verification SMS to a prospective customer via an API platform.
-If that platform works with unreliable carriers, then that potential customer might not receive that message and may miss the meeting, leading to a lost business opportunity.
-In contrast, businesses that leverage our direct connections to local carriers benefit from more reliable service, as they can automatically leverage our real-time routing engine that routes calls and SMS messages over the best possible routes based on quality.
+For example, suppose a company’s mobile app sends an appointment verification message to a prospective customer via an API platform.
+If that platform works with unreliable carriers, that potential customer might not receive that message and may miss the meeting, leading to a lost business opportunity.
+Businesses that rely on Plivo’s direct connections to local carriers, on the other hand, benefit from more reliable service.
+They can automatically leverage our real-time routing engine that routes calls and SMS messages over the best possible routes based on quality.

-Plus, using aggregators can mean that troubleshooting issues take longer, since there may be multiple layers between the end carrier network and the communications platform.
-If an error does occur, you want your communications platform provider to be able to get the bottom of the issue as soon as possible so you can get back to serving your customers.
+Using aggregators also means that troubleshooting issues take longer, since there may be multiple layers between the end carrier network and the communications platform.
+If an error occurs, you want your communications platform provider to be able to get the bottom of the issue as soon as possible so you can get back to serving your customers.